everyday-special/Cattle-Breeder/README.md

 The game file is 'hybrid_game.py'.
 You need pygame to run.

 Game Description:
 GOAL: Collect a cow of each color.
 There are 12 cow colors: White, Brown, Black, Blue, Red, Yellow, Orange, Green, Purple, Brown with Black spots, White with Brown spots and White with Black spots.
-Mating cows of different colors may lead to different color combinations!
+Mating cows of different colors may lead to different color combinations.
+Color groups display different patterns of inheritance such as co-dominance, incomplete dominance and traditional dominance.
+Try to figure out how the different colors are inherited!

 Mate and buy cows to get one of each type.